IATBP – TIMELINE

 - The documentary Man Made was released after following the journey of some bodybuilding competitors starting in 2017.
 (IATBP is not affiliated with the production and does not receive compensation for the promotion of this film).

-- The IATB’s first openly non-binary athlete competed in the 2018 bodybuilding competition.
+- The IATB’s first openly non-binary athletes competed in the 2018 competitions – one at that year’s bodybuilding show, the other in the powerlifting meet.

 First Time – Trans Women Division